Geeksltd/Programming.Tips/docs/Methods.md

 ```

 If the variable arguments are all treated identically, as they are in the example above, then they are equivalent to a single argument of type Array.
 Such array method arguments are decorated as params in C#.

-### Creating Extension methods

-C# allows you to define extension methods to existing classes when you don’t own their source code.
-For example you can add new methods to the existing System.String class.

-#### Enum methods

-Extension methods can be used to add methods to Enumerate types.
-This can sometimes make your code more readable and object-oriented like.

-#### General applicability

-You should only create an extension method on a type when the method concept is applicable and meaningful for all instances of that type.
-Remember that they show up in intellisense.
-If an extension method isn’t meaningful as a general concept defined on that type, it can be confusing.

-#### Competing with existing methods

-Extension methods cannot be used to override existing methods.
-An extension method with the same name and signature as an instance method will not be called.

-Do not create an extension method for a class that you own.
-Favour normal instance methods when you own the source of the type.

-#### Extension method resolution

-For an extension method to be usable, the consumer code should declare a using statement for the namespace of the class which declares the extension method.

-If multiple extension methods with the same signature are found (from different extension method classes) you will get a compile error.
-But if one of them is in the same namespace as the consumer code, that will be selected.

 #### Avoid Side Effects